diegopardo/transformersbattle/README.md

 7. If offline mode supported, then add data sync process
 8. Implement TODOs that are all around
 9. Evaluate more edge cases
+10. Data input validations
-10. Aggressive testing coverage: more test cases for battle logic, UI tests
+11. Aggressive testing coverage: more test cases for battle logic, UI tests

 ## Author
 This project was created by: